A guide to tropical modifications: Structural theorems about tropical modification

 Here we have only two degrees of freedom because we have only two degrees of freedom in the equation $a_0+a_1y+a_2xy^l=0$.

-\begin{problem} Motivated by the above example, we give the following suggestions which seems to be reasonable in the question of realizability of intersections.
+\begin{problem} Motivated by the above example, we give the following suggestions, which seem to be reasonable in the question of the realizability of intersections.
 Suppose that we have a tropical line and a tropical curve defined by a tropical polynomial $f$.
 While defining $\iota^*(f)$ we keep track of all the monomials $m_i$ of $f$ and then in Definition~\ref{def_subordinate} we allow $g$ to contain only monomials of the type $\iota^*(m_i)$.
 I.e. if $f=\max (a_{ij}+i X+ iY)$, then we only allow $g$ of the type $\max (c_{ij}+\iota^*(x^iy^j))$ with $c_{ij}\leq a_{ij}$ which coincides with $f$ on the frozen set of $f$.
-We explain why we restricted to the case when one of the curves is a line.
+We explain why we concentrate on the case when one of the curves is a line.
 Normally, we can perturb the coefficients of the equations of both curves.
 If one of the curves is a line, we can always suppose that its equation is fixed.
-For the general case, one should expect that apart from $\iota^*(f)$ on $M$ we can find another thin structure, which is responsible for the deformation of the equation of $M$ being immersed to $\TT^n$, something like ``a pull-back of the normal bundle'', coming from the map $\iota$. \end{problem}
+For the general case, one should expect that apart from $\iota^*(f)$ on $M$ we can find another thin structure, which is responsible for the deformation of the equation of $M$ being immersed to $\TT^n$, something like ``a pull-back of the normal bundle'', coming from the map $\iota$.
+As we mentioned before, this program can be carried for the case of planar curves \cite{sukenaga2023tropical}. \end{problem}

 \example{Difference between a leg of big weight and a root.} Take the curve $C$ given by $F=0$ where $F(x,y)=1+(t^{-1}+t)x+(2t^{-1}+t^2+t^4)x^2+(t^3+2t^4)x^3+t^{-1}xy+2t^{-1}x^2y$ and intersect it with the line given by $t^5x+y+1=0$.